»Frequently Asked Questions

 Need a copy of your CITI training record?

-Follow this link for instructions from the CITI group on how to obtain and share your CITI training report.
-You are
+Follow the instructions from the CITI Program on how to obtain and share your CITI training report.
+You are able to determine whether

-able to determine whether your animal research welfare and regulations training needs
+your animal research welfare and regulations training needs to be renewed/updated.

 Have a question about animal research at Chapman?